-After the structure of the catalogue was created it seems that the store is ready to welcome its first customers, but is it so?
-The navigation system which seems obvious and user-friendly from the inside, may be tricky for potential users and lead them nowhere close to making a purchase from you.
+After the structure of the catalog was created it seems that the store is ready to welcome its first customers, but is it so?
+The navigation system which seems obvious and user-friendly from the inside may be tricky for potential users and lead them nowhere close to making a purchase from you.
 To prevent that from happening, you can take care of your customers and make sure your product sorting tools are ready to be of any help.

 What really matters in visual sorting?

 There’s a number of online store navigation features that can sufficiently affect the customer experience.
 The misuse of product sorting or its complete absence may result in customers leaving forever.
 However, put into practice correctly, site navigation can change conversion rates to the better.
 Significant points of the visual sorting for your store are:

 - Site search

 - Product filtering

 - Related products & Recently viewed products